Kannely/hackathon2021/README.md

 First of all, at the root of the project (which contains this ```README.md``` file), copy the ```squelette``` folder to a folder outside of the project.

-On the web dashboard of Scalingo, create a new app with a name, and give your public SSH key.
-For the database, choose ```PostGreSQL``` - we will not use it, but we have to select it regardless.
-Note down the hostname given to you by Scalingo.
+On the web dashboard of Scalingo, create a new app with a name (note down the hostname, as it will be used later), and give your public SSH key.
+For the database, choose ```PostGreSQL``` - we will not use it, but we have to select it regardless. **Don't use the commands provided by Scalingo yet.**

 Then, in your app, go to the ```Environment Variables``` tab and do the following :
  - Add this line : ```DISABLE_COLLECTSTATIC=1```